fanniew506/toasty/README.md

 # Toasty

-A light-weight library to manage core DOM manipulation functionality, making AJAX requests, and event handling.
+A light-weight library to manage core DOM manipulation functionality, AJAX requests, and event handling.
 Implemented using the native DOM API to ensure cross-browser compatibility.

 ## How To Use